oauthstuff/draft-oauth-rar/mainmatter.md

 }
 ```

-For a comprehensive discussion of the challenges arising from new use cases in the open banking and eletronic signing spaces see [@!transaction-authorization].
+For a comprehensive discussion of the challenges arising from new use cases in the open banking and eletronic signing spaces see [@transaction-authorization].

 ## Conventions and Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL
 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",
 "MAY", and "OPTIONAL" in this document are to be interpreted as
-described in BCP 14 [@RFC2119] [@RFC8174] when, and only when, they
+described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they
 appear in all capitals, as shown here.

 This specification uses the terms "access token", "refresh token",